 5. Sensorineural Hearing Loss

-Researchers still do not fully understand why hearing loss causes tinnitus.
-However, it is known that loss of certain sound frequencies changes how the brain processes sound.
-In other words, when the brain receives less external stimuli from a certain frequency, the brain will adapt to this change.
+Although the reason hearing loss may cause tinnitus is currently undergoing research, it is known that loss of certain sound frequencies can change how the brain processes sound.
+When the brain receives less external stimuli from a certain frequency, it adapts to this change.
 In fact, studies suggest that tinnitus may be a result of the brain filling in the missing sound frequencies it no longer receives.

-Tinnitus After Head Injury
+Overcoming Tinnitus After Head Injury